Some classical properties of the non-abelian Yang-Mills theories: Non-abelian Maxwell's equations

 This tensor is only invariant for the abelian case.
 Starting from Eq. (\ref{infi}), it is possible to find that the electric and magnetic color field can be written as

-being clear that the electric and magnetic color fields are not gauge invariant.
-By this reason these fields have not a physical meaning.
-In a similar way as the scalar and vectorial potentials are auxiliary constructions in the electrodynamics, in the non-abelian Yang-Mills theory the electric and magnetic color fields do not represent measurable quantities.
-In these theories, it is possible to identify two scalar invariant quantities, which can be written down using the physical fields in $(3 + 1)$ dimensions.
+obviously the electric and magnetic color fields are not gauge invariant.
+For this reason, these field do not have any physical meaning.
+In a similar way as scalar and vectorial potentials are auxiliary constructions in the Electrodynamics, the electric and magnetic color fields do not represent measurable quantities in the non-abelian Yang-Mills theory.
+For these theories, it is possible to identify two scalar invariant quantities, which can be written down using the physical fields in $(3 + 1)$ dimensions.
 These quantities are

 Below we present the integral form of non-abelian Maxwell's equations.
 We first integrate the equations (\ref{me1}) and (\ref{me3}) over the volume of a three-dimensional domain $V$ enclosed by a surface $\partial V$, and we apply the Gauss-Ostrogradski theorem.
 We obtain that the integral form for the equations (\ref{me1}) and (\ref{me3}) is given by \cite{Jackiw,Jackiw1}